 HOUSE OF AVIANCE HISTORY

 The House of Aviance was founded August 1989 in Washington, DC on 1420 Harvard Street.
 A few years later the Aviance Sacred Heart Logo came to light.
 Originally the logo was given as a gift for Valentines Day but Mother Juan loved it so much he asked the creator Alfred Galindo Aviance for his blessing to use it as the House logo.
 The HOA credo “DESIDERATA” was discovered by Jonathan Clark Aviance, he recited it one night and Mother Juan quickly thought it fit the way he looks at life and adopted it.
-In August 2014 HOA will celebrate it’s 25th Year Anniversary with a little over 700 members strong (active & non-active).
+August 2015 HOA celebrates 26 Years of Aviance magic with a little over 700 members strong (active & non-active).
 Only 20 members have left the House since its inception back in Washington, DC.
 Its story is a modern day fable of connections, commitment, dedication, passion, blind faith and love.